flurie/sdp/README.md

 * The MAJOR version of the derivative must match the smallest MAJOR version of SDP with which it's compatible.
 * The MINOR version is left to the discretion of the derivative developer.
-* All SDP extensions should be called by the rule: sdp-%extensionname%.
+* SDP extensions should be called by the rule: sdp-%extensionname%.
-* All SDP wrappers should be called by one of the follow rules. sdp4%libraryname% (for good libraries that already has most of the provided by wrapper functionality, but need a little generalization, for example, bytestring and vector).
-Or sdp2%libraryname% - for not very good and/or poor libraries that are greatly expanded by the wrapper.
+* SDP wrappers should be called by one of the follow rules. sdp4%libraryname% (for libraries that already has most of the provided by wrapper functionality, but need a little generalization).
+Or sdp2%libraryname% - for poor libraries that not only generalized, but also expanded by the wrapper.

 ## Differences from other similar projects

 * Internal consistency.
 Unfortunately, not all libraries are self-consistent, even in the Haskell Platform.
-* Maximum functionality with the minimal dependencies.
+* Maximum functionality with the minimal dependencies and size.
 SDP requires only the most necessary and commonly used packages.
 This is one of the reasons for which I refused to use some libraries as dependencies (for example, array, which relies on a poorly designed Ix class or containers, in which a lot of the code duplication).
 * Good extensibility.
 SDP is based on type classes that provide the simplest interfaces for working with different data structures and reduce code duplication.
 SDP will not requires qualified imports when working with different structures in the same namespace.
 * Orientation to other libraries.
 SDP, array and vector are essentially interchangeable.
 In some cases, SDP can also replace containers and, in very few cases, bytestring.
 However, this isn't its main purpose.
-SDP prioritizes openness and extensibility and helps libraries interact better with each other.
+SDP must help other libraries interact better with each other.

 ## Contributing